 This section has been compiled using information from a number of reliable sources, including:

-Thanks to Dr Shirley D'Sa, Consultant Haematologist, and all of the people affected by cancer who reviewed this edition.
+With thanks to Dr Shirley D'Sa, Consultant Haematologist, and the people affected by cancer who reviewed this edition.

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.